Cheat-Sheets for the Writing Process:

 Checklist for Aspiring Writers

-We can all benefit from a set of simple pointers and a little preparation to get our cherished thoughts on paper and eventually get our book sold and read by a large audience.
-The challenge of the writing experience has its own ways of rewarding the writer, psychologically and sometimes economically.
+We can all benefit from a set of simple pointers and a little preparation to get our cherished thoughts on paper and eventually get our book sold or our essay read by a large audience.
+The writing experience and challenges have their own ways of rewarding the writer, psychologically, and at times economically.

 - Do you want to inspire your readers by sharing your work and introducing new concepts and ideas into their lives, making sure they enjoy themselves right up to the last page of your manuscript?

-- Did you start to write a book but are presently stuck because of the intimidating publishing industry and the myriad of existing books and authors already on the market?
+- Did you start to write a book or paper but are presently stuck because of the intimidating publishing industry and the myriad of existing books and authors already on the market?

 - Are you unsure if you’ve got what it takes?